danivillalain09/StepUp/README.md

 ### 6. _Paying and Leaving_:
 Customers pay at the automated checkouts and leave.

-Here is a visualization of the customer journey.

 ![](Customer Flow.png)
+This is a visualization of the customer journey.

 For more details on the customer journey (times that customers will be in a process, times that customers wait until leaving…), please refer to the markdown provided of the explained code: _Store Simulation.Rmd_.